scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 Excellent scaling is observed for both tests, apart from the dynamic loading.
-Profiling of the acoustics example shows that the small loss of efficiency is primarily due to the communication of the CFL number, which requires a max global reduce operation that is done each time step, and also partly due to the communication of ghost cell values between adjacent domains at each time step.
+Profiling of the acoustics example shows that the small loss of efficiency is primarily due to the communication of the CFL number [CFL]_, which requires a max global reduce operation that is done each time step, and also partly due to the communication of ghost cell values between adjacent domains at each time step.